 Warmth is perhaps the most important consideration when choosing a winter jacket.
 If you’re seeking maximum warmth, you’ll want to pay attention to the length, insulation quality (fill power), and insulation quantity (fill weight).

-On the fill power spectrum, any rating over around 550 can be considered high-end.
+On the fill power spectrum, any rating over around 550 can be considered a relatively high insulation value.
 On this list, we’ve featured jackets with a fill power rating of up to 750.

 Are Winter Jackets Waterproof?